Belgium

 • Paying termination indemnity in lieu of notice, resulting in immediate contract termination

-Employees maintain the right to appeal to a court if they consider the dismissal unjustified.
-Courts may award additional compensation if they determine the dismissal was unfair.
+Furthermore, employees maintain the right to appeal to a court if they consider the dismissal unjustified.
+As a result, courts may award additional compensation if they determine the dismissal was unfair.

 Notice Period Requirements

-Minimum notice duration is two weeks for employment lasting three months.
-Required notice periods increase proportionally with employment length.
+Specifically, the minimum notice duration is two weeks for employment lasting three months.
+Importantly, required notice periods increase proportionally with employment length.

 Severance Compensation

-Severance obligations generally apply only when proper notice has not been provided according to statutory requirements.
+In particular, severance obligations generally apply only when proper notice has not been provided according to statutory requirements.
+Therefore, paying the employee in lieu of notice triggers a severance payment equivalent to the full notice period salary.

-Financial Protection: Our employer of record solution incorporates a Severance Reserve mechanism for all Belgian employment agreements to shield you from unexpected financial exposure related to terminations.
-This feature leverages our extensive expertise in managing international litigation risk.
-Severance calculations are determined by our specialists based on Belgian common-law standards, statutory requirements, and local best practices.
-Any unused reserve amounts are returned to you if the employee resigns or doesn't qualify for severance entitlement.
+Financial Protection: Our Employer of Record Belgium solution incorporates a Severance Reserve mechanism for all Belgian employment agreements to shield you from unexpected financial exposure.
+To that end, severance calculations follow Belgian common-law standards, statutory requirements, and local best practices.
+Any unused reserve amounts are returned to you if the employee resigns or does not qualify for severance entitlement.

 Paid Annual Leave